ujangbedog/toko-lego/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

 ## About App

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+This "Toko Lego" e-commerce application is made to meet the final semester exam.
+Created using laravel framework.

+## Installation

+Using [seeder](https://laravel.com/docs/8.x/seeding#running-seeders) to install migrate.

+## For Login
+### Roles Admin

+email: admin@gmail.com

+password: admin123

+### Roles User

+email: user@gmail.com

+password: user123

+## NOTE

+This application is not completely finished, and there are still many shortcomings and/or bugs that have not been fixed.
+Maybe in the future I'll fix it.

 ## License

-This App using Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This App using Laravel framework and open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).